High-Functioning Anxiety Looks Like Success But Feels Like Survival

 7. You Don’t Know How to Rest: The Guilt of Stillness

-This need to stay busy can feel like control, but it’s often fear in disguise.
-You might tie your worth to output, or feel guilt when you’re not doing something “useful.”
-The ability to rest, to be still without spiraling, is often one of the most overlooked signs of high-functioning anxiety—and one of the hardest habits to unlearn.
+You might tie your worth to output or feel guilty when you’re not being “useful.”
+Maybe you go on vacation but can’t stop checking work emails—or spend weekends doing chores instead of resting because doing nothing feels wrong.
+The ability to rest without guilt is one of the most overlooked signs of high-functioning anxiety, and one of the hardest to unlearn.

 Key signs:

-- Struggling to relax even on vacation or days off
+- Struggling to relax even during vacations or days off

 Here’s the catch: Slowing down doesn’t make you lazy—it makes you human.